piashcse/ktor-E-Commerce/docs/product.md

 # Product API

 This documentation provides comprehensive details for the Product API endpoints.
 The API supports managing products within the platform, including creating, retrieving, updating, and deleting products.
-Products are associated with categories and can be managed by authorized sellers.
+Products are associated with categories and can be managed by authorized sellers or administrators.

 **Base URL:** `http://localhost:8080`

 ## Authentication

-All Product API endpoints require Bearer token authentication.
+Most Product API endpoints require Bearer token authentication.
 Include the access token in the Authorization header:

 ```
 Authorization: Bearer <your_access_token>